Fall Asleep Naturally: 5 Ways to Get Sleep Without Medications

-Several studies have shown that good night sleep is crucial for a healthy life.
+Several studies have shown that a good night’s sleep is crucial for a healthy life.
 But sometimes, falling asleep doesn’t come naturally.

-Especially after a day full of stresses at work, home, and social life, we might find ourselves laying in bed with our mind racing out of control.
+Especially after a day full of stresses at work, home, and social life, we might find ourselves laying in bed with our minds racing out of control.

 The good news is that there are ways you can fall asleep naturally – without any medication.

 In this article, we will discuss 5 specific things that can help you.

 We are creatures of habit.
 Habit is good.
 Especially for our sleep.

 Keeping to the same bedtime becomes a cue for our body’s timekeeper, also known as, the circadian rhythm.

 Over time, our body will learn to associate that tine with winding down.

 That, in turn, helps to accelerate the feeling of sleepiness.
 Why is this so important?